jburzynski/TypeGenDocs/source/cli.rst

 outputPath                   ""                              Output path for generated files, relative to the project folder.

+createIndexFile              false                           Whether to generate an index (barrel) file in the root TypeScript output directory.
+Index exports everything from all generated TypeScript files.

 strictNullChecks             false                           Whether to enable TypeScript2 strict null checking mode functionality.

 csNullableTranslation        ""                              **Only for strict null checking**.
 Determines how C# nullable property types will be translated to TypeScript by default.
 Possible values: "null", "undefined", "null|undefined" or "".